Communication Sciences and Disorders

 Parkinsonian Speech and Voice Analysis

 This line of research is aimed at determining the effect of dopamine on speech function.
 Specifically, the effect of dopamine changes on speech production is being examined in patients with Parkinson Disease (PD).
 Work is in progress to determine the relationship between non-speech motor variability and speech variability in PD, in addition to examinations into factors affecting variability of Parkinsonian speech.
 Researcher: Alexander Goberman.
 (See Parkinson Disease Research Page)

 Psycholinguistic investigation of early word knowledge

 Children understand relationships between many words, long before they can adequately describe how concepts are linked linguistically.
 This line of research is currently developing a new methodology for assessing preschool word knowledge using children’s online processing of information.
 This methodology, called semantic priming, has been used effectively to assess word knowledge with older children and adults, but has yet to be proven successful with young children.
-Researchers: Tim Brackenbury and Emily Rusnak
+Researcher: Tim Brackenbury

 Psychosocial Aspects of Child Speech and Language Impairment

 I am interested in the link between communication disorders in children and social deficits.
 Research suggests that many speech and language impaired children have fewer friendships and poorer social skills than age-matched classmates In addition, they report less satisfaction with the peer relationships they do have and are often less respected than their classmates with normal speech and language.
 My research is designed to explore these social deficits with an ultimate goal of evolving treatment procedures for the reduction of negative social outcomes.
 Researcher: Elizabeth Burroughs

 Quality of Life Issues in Children's Communication Disorders